Header Image

 Many symptoms of ADHD are functional stress symptoms.
 Functional means that they have a benefit for the individual in the struggle with a stressor - assuming that there is an acute and massive threat to the existence of the person concerned.

-The symptoms of most other mental disorders (anxiety, depression, compulsion) can be distinguished from the fact that they are usually no longer functional but dysfunctional stress symptoms.
+The symptoms of most other mental disorders (anxiety, depression, Compulsions) can be distinguished from the fact that they are usually no longer functional but dysfunctional stress symptoms.
 Dysfunctional means that there is no immediate stress benefit from the core symptom(s).

 The degree of listlessness and hopelessness that characterizes depression is not suitable for combating the stressor.